gnustep/tools-packaging/README.md

 Please note that the packages are experimental, and not ready for production.

 ## TODO
+libobjc2:
+- CMakeList.txt has a custom command for generating eh\_trampoline.S which does not escape the compiler flags properly.
+A patch (or new release of libobjc2) is required.

 gnustep-make:
 - Configure gnustep-make (and gnustep-base?) to respect the multilib dir standard